MikroElektronika/mikrosdk_click_v2/clicks/buttonpower/README.md

 uint8_t buttonpower_get_button_state ( buttonpower_t *ctx );
 ```

-## Example Description

-> This example showcases how to initialize and use the whole family of Button clicks.
-One library is > used for every single one of them.
-They are simple touch detectors which send a pressed/released
-> signal and receive a PWM output which controls the backlight on the button.

-**The demo application is composed of two sections :**

 ### Application Init

 > This function initializes and configures the logger and Click modules.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;                   /**< Logger config object. */